Navy veteran Joe Collins targets Democrat Maxine Waters' home in campaign ad

 Collins is a 13-year Navy veteran who fought in the Iraq War

-U.S. Navy veteran Joe Collins on Saturday released a scathing campaign ad attacking Rep. Maxine Waters, D-Calif., for living in a multi-millionaire mansion while representing a district plagued by crime and poverty.
+U.S. Navy veteran Joe Collins on Saturday released a scathing campaign ad attacking Rep. Maxine Waters, D-Calif., for living in a multi-million dollar mansion while representing a district plagued by crime and poverty.

 In the ad, Collins stands outside Waters’ $6 million California residence, noting that it is not even located inside the District she represents.